Proxihox/RCd/README.md

 127.0.1.1 8080
 ```

-# Connecting to the server
+## Connecting to the local server
-You need to connect to the server using a web socket.
-Users can access through this [colab notebook](https://colab.research.google.com/drive/1jeKH3Nfrz2U-exz415XC-Z_ezeXpFLQy?usp=sharing).
-Make sure to replace the `<ip> <port>` with the server's details.

-Alternatively Unix based OS's can directly connect to the server using netcat:
+Unix based OS's can directly connect to the server using netcat:
 ```
 nc -v <ip> <port>
 ```
+Window's user's will need to enable `telnet` and then run the above command, replacing `nc` with `telnet`.

 You should be prompted to enter your email ID and register as a new user.
 Login again and try out the sample RC problems.

-Guide on how to host it publicly coming soon.